bootique/bootique-aws/README.md

 ## AWS Secret Manager as a Source of App Configuration

-Often parts of the app configuration (especially things like access credentials) are stored in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as "secrets".
+Often parts of the app configuration (especially various service credentials) are stored in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as "secrets".
 Secrets are returned as simple JSON objects.
 Bootique provides a way to load and merge them into the main app configuration tree.
 To work with the Secrets Manager you will need the following dependency: